MStarmans91/WORC/README.md

 WORC currently only supports Unix with Python 2 (>2.7.6) systems.
 Windows is not supported, although WORC can still work under windows.

-The package can be installed by running the setup file:
+The package can be installed through pip (Note due to a bug, the versioning like this is needed):

+      pip install "WORC==2.1.0_2"

+Alternatively, you can directly install WORC from this repository:

       python setup.py install